Aaron-AALG/SpectroMap/README.md

 ![img](Images/peak_search.png)

-An example of the SectroMap implementation can be found in our [research paper](https://doi.org/10.1007/978-3-031-07015-0_16):
+An example of the SpectroMap implementation and its properties can be found in our research paper:

+- López-García, A. (2022). *SpectroMap: Peak detection algorithm for audio fingerprinting*. arXiv. https://arxiv.org/abs/2211.00982

+Further research papers are listed as follows:

-López-García, A., Martínez-Rodríguez, B., Liern, V. (2022). *A Proposal to Compare the Similarity Between Musical Products.
+- López-García, A., Martínez-Rodríguez, B., Liern, V. (2022). *A Proposal to Compare the Similarity Between Musical Products.
 One More Step for Automated Plagiarism Detection?* In: Montiel, M., Agustín-Aquino, O.A., Gómez, F., Kastine, J., Lluis-Puebla, E., Milam, B. (eds) Mathematics and Computation in Music.
 MCM 2022.
 Lecture Notes in Computer Science(), vol 13267.
 Springer, Cham. https://doi.org/10.1007/978-3-031-07015-0_16

+- López-García, A. (2024).
+A Fingerprinting-Based Strategy for Musical Genre Similarity.
+In: Noll, T., Montiel, M., Gómez, F., Hamido, O.C., Besada, J.L., Martins, J.O. (eds) Mathematics and Computation in Music.
+MCM 2024.
+Lecture Notes in Computer Science, vol 14639.
+Springer, Cham. https://doi.org/10.1007/978-3-031-60638-0_26

 Installation